COVID-19 By the Numbers: Illinois Coronavirus Metrics by Region

 Region 8 (DuPage, Kane counties):

-The positivity rate in this region has dropped to 13.3%, while ICU bed availability (16.6%) and hospital bed availability (13.3%) both increased on Saturday.
-The region has seen hospitalizations decrease each of the last 10 days.
+The positivity rate in this region has dropped to 12.7%, while ICU bed availability (19.1%) and hospital bed availability (15.6%) both increased on Sunday.
+The region has seen hospitalizations decrease nine of the last 10 days. only increasing Sunday by one.

 Region 9 (McHenry, Lake counties):

-This region could potentially hit the thresholds required to move back from Tier 3 mitigations, as the region hit 12% positivity rate on Dec.
-9. The region has seen increases in ICU bed (28.4%) and hospital bed (23.2%) availability in recent days, and has seen decreases in hospitalizations each of the last 10 days.
+Region 9 could potentially hit the thresholds required to move back from Tier 3 mitigations, as the region hit 11.9% positivity rate on Dec.
+10. The region has seen increases in both ICU bed (30.5%) and hospital bed (23.5%) availability in recent days, along with decreases in hospitalizations for nine days.

 Region 10 (Suburban Cook County):

-Despite seeing decreases in hospitalizations each of the last 10 days, the region is seeing slight increases in positivity rates (13.1%).
-ICU bed (16.6%) and hospital bed (18%) availability have both been largely steady in the last four days, with both remaining slightly below the 20% threshold.
+Positivity rates dropped stlightly across the region Sunday, currently sitting at 13%.
+ICU bed (17.6%) and hospital bed (18.9%) availability have both increased over the last 24 hours, with both remaining slightly below the 20% threshold.

 Region 11 (Chicago):